artmg/home-assistant-docker/README.md

 pull down all the docker images, set up the virtual networks, create the volumes and containers, and start them running.

+All you need do now is to point your browser to  `http://servername` and you should see the Home Assistant start page appear.

+Welcome to the world of Home Assistant running on Docker.

 ## Why use this?